 The London School of Economics and Politics is a public research university located in London and is a member of the Federal University of London.
-LSE acceptance rate has always been low for both international and national students.
+The LSE acceptance rate for international students is 9% for 2024.
 This makes it one of the most competitive tertiary institutions in the world.

 Everything You Should Know About The LSE Acceptance Rate: